 The system of “Buzi (补子)” is clearly defined.
 Before the Ming Dynasty, in terms of the patterns on the official uniforms, the twelve Wenzhang was used to distinguish the emperor and his ministers.
 In the Tang Dynasty, the prototype of “Buzi” appeared, in the Ming Dynasty, in addition to the emperor, prince, and nobility, they also continued to enjoy the twelve-chapter pattern.
 In addition, the clothing of civil and military officials was replaced by “Buzi” with the pattern of birds and animals, which distinguished the official positions since then.

 The development and change of women’s clothing are reflected in the proportion of upper and lower skirts, the length of the top is obviously long, and the length of the skirt is reduced.
 From the visual aspect, the proportion of the human body is longer, which is more charming.

 Changes in buttons and accessories

 At the end of the 16th century, China gradually used a button belt, reflecting the progress of the times and the innovation of technology development in clothing.

 Another characteristic of Ming-style clothing is to wear ornaments on Jin (襟), which is very eye-catching.
-All kinds of ornaments are made of gold, beads, jade and other materials.
-Another special ornament is a gold chain with four small objects: tweezers, toothpicks, earpick, and knives, all of which are practical articles for women’s life.
+All kinds of ornaments are made of gold, beads, jade, and other materials.
+Another special ornament is a gold chain with four small objects: tweezers, toothpicks, earpicks, and knives, all of which are practical articles for women’s life.